tomschilling/vscode-js-add-function/README.md

 # vscode-js-add-function README

-How good is adding a new function?
-Even better when you can easily add your already written function to your file.
+Easily add your already written function to your file.

 ## Installing